Can tiny needles tame jaw pain? new study investigates

 Summary

-This study is testing whether adding dry needling to standard physical therapy helps people with jaw pain.
-One hundred participants will be randomly assigned to receive either standard therapy alone or standard therapy plus dry needling.
-Researchers will measure changes in pain levels, jaw movement, and quality of life to see which approach works better.
+This study looks at whether adding dry needling (a technique using thin needles) to standard physical therapy can reduce pain and improve jaw movement in people with temporomandibular joint (TMJ) pain.
+About 100 adults with TMJ pain but no joint damage will be randomly assigned to receive either standard therapy alone or standard therapy plus dry needling.
+The goal is to see if the combination provides better pain relief and quality of life.

 Get updates